truenas/documentation/static/includes/DirectoryServiceAccessAdmonition.md

 TrueNAS does not configure Active Directory domain controllers or LDAP directory servers, nor does it configure Kerberos authentication servers or ID mapping systems.

-Refer to documentation for these services and systems for information on how to configure each to suit your use cases.
+Refer to documentation for these services and systems for information on how to configure each to suit your use case.
 {{< /hint >}}